Yufei-L/2019-431/README.md

 PQHS 431 is the first part of a two-semester sequence (PQHS 431-432) taught by Professor Thomas Love in the Department of Population and Quantitative Health Sciences at Case Western Reserve University.

 Welcome!
-Everything you need to read about the course in advance will appear here between now and the start of class.

-- The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.
+The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

+## What Must I Do Before the First Class at 1 PM on August 27?

+1. Register for the course.
+2. Additional requirements to come, soon.

 ## Contact Us

 - If you have questions about the course before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.
 - Starting 2019-08-27, contact Professor Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.

-## What Must I Do Before the First Class at 1 PM on August 27?

-Right now, nothing.
-We'll have some suggestions posted soon.

 ## Key Links